Considering Teachery vs Teachable?

 10 Major Differences Between Teachery and Teachable

-Now that you’ve had a chance to compare both Teachery and Teachable below are 10 of the biggest differences between each platform that you may not have considered.
-Also stick around after this section to see which platform I recommend.
+Now that you’ve had a chance to compare Teachery and Teachable, below are 10 of the most significant differences between each platform that you may not have considered.

 #1 Multiple Instructors

-To start Teachery does not offer you the opportunity to have multiple instructors.
+To start, Teachery does not offer you the opportunity to have multiple instructors.
 So maybe you and a friend want to create a course together.
-With Teachable you can have multiple instructors and even set up a profit sharing option for each instructor.
+With Teachable, you can have multiple instructors and even set up a profit-sharing option for each instructor.

-For example, if you and someone else coteach a course you could split the earnings 50/50.
+For example, if you and someone else co-teach a course, you could split the earnings 50/50.
 Teachery does not offer this option as of now.

 Teachable 1 Teachery 0